Best Sun Shirts for Running of 2026

 UPF Protection

-Since the goal of a sun shirt is to protect the skin from the sun, it needs to keep rays from getting through.
-Clothing receives an Ultraviolet Protection Factor (UPF) rating, which indicates the percentage of the sun’s rays, both UVA and UVB, that will penetrate the material.
-For example, a UPF 50 shirt, like the rabbit UPF Deflector 2.0 or Marmot AirExchange UPF 50 Hoody, will allow 1/50th, or 2%, of the rays through.
-The higher the UPF factor of the material, the more protective a piece of clothing will be.
+Since the goal of a sun shirt is to protect the skin from the sun, it needs to keep the sun’s rays from penetrating.
+Clothing receives an Ultraviolet Protection Factor (UPF) rating, which indicates the percentage of the sun’s UVA and UVB rays that will penetrate the material.
+For example, a UPF 50 shirt, like the rabbit UPF Deflector 2.0 or Wild Rye Sawyer Sunshirt, will allow 1/50th, or 2%, of the rays through.
+The higher the UPF factor of the material, the more protective the clothing will be.

 To receive the Seal of Recommendation from the Skin Cancer Foundation, a shirt must be rated at least UPF 30.
-Clothing with a UPF under 15 isn’t considered sun protective.
-As a reference, a thin cotton shirt will have a UPF rating of about five, allowing 20% of sun rays through.
+Clothing with a UPF rating under 15 isn’t considered sun protective.
+The Outdoor Research Echo Hoodie has a UPF 15 rating, which is on the low end of protection, but we appreciate its lightweight, breathable feel.
+As a reference, a thin cotton shirt will have a UPF rating of about 5, allowing 20% of sun rays through.

 Best Sunshirt for Running - running on coast in rabbit UPF Deflector 2.0

-The lightweight material of the rabbit UPF Deflector 2.0 put it on our list of best sun shirts for running.
+The lightweight material of the rabbit UPF Deflector 2.0 earned it a spot on our list of best sun shirts for running.
 Photo: iRunFar/Eszter Horanyi

 Most of the shirts in this guide have a UPF rating above 30.
 If you’re looking for maximum sun protection, choose a shirt with a UPF 50+ rating, like the Black Diamond Alpenglow Hoody.